pbojan/cryptocoins-desklet-cinnamon/README.md

 1. Click the right mouse button while hovering on the Desklet
 2. Select `Configure` from the menu
-3. The settings menu should appear and you can change the following:
+3. The config menu will appear where you should be able to change the following:
     - Your CoinMarketCap API key (you can get free at https://pro.coinmarketcap.com)
-    - What kind of coin to be displayed on the ticker
+    - What kind of cryptocurrency to be displayed on the ticker
     - In what currency the price should be displayed
     - The refresh interval when to get new data